Mathews-Tom/sage-dev/commands/poc.md

 ### If Successful ✓

+**For Single POC:**
 1. **DELETE this entire `docs/poc/` folder**
 2. Run `/plan` to design proper implementation
 3. Start fresh - do NOT reuse this code

+**For Multi-POC Component:**
+1. Update status in `../README.md`
+2. Check if all other POCs are complete
+3. If all POCs successful: **DELETE entire `docs/poc/` folder** and run `/plan`
+4. If other POCs still running: Wait for completion

 ### If Failed ✗

+**For Single POC:**
 1. Document what didn't work
 2. Revise approach
 3. Try different hypothesis or pivot

+**For Multi-POC Component:**
+1. Document failure in this component's folder
+2. Update status in `../README.md`
+3. Assess impact on other POCs (can they continue independently?)
+4. Consider: fix this component, or pivot entire system concept

 ## Timeline